henrytien/HenryInterview/Documents/C++/Cracking the C++ Interview.md

 >2.
 Even if iterators are invalidated in this operation, references to the elements themselves will remain valid.
 >3.
 If you erase elements, only iterators pointing to those will be invalidated; other iterators will remain valid.

+## The Standard Template Library
+Three categories: Sequence containers, Associative container, and Container apdaters.
+* **Sequence Containers** are container classes that maintain the ordering of elements of containers.
+In C++11 there are 6 sequnce containers: std::vector, std::deque, std::array, std::list, std::forward_list and std::basic_string.

 ## Effective C++

 Item 2: Prefer consts, enums, and inlines to #defines.